ckaestne/seai/lectures/01_introduction/intro.md

   * Preparing in-class discussions
   * Background material, case descriptions, possibly also podcast, video, wikipedia
   * Complement with own research
-* Short essay questions on readings, with partner, due before start of lecture (Canvas quiz)
+* Short essay questions on readings, due before start of lecture (Canvas quiz)
 * Planned for: about 30-45 min for reading, 15 min for discussing and answering quiz

 ----